wp-plugins/listly/readme.txt

 4. Readers vote to rank their fave items, so your list post gets more useful over time
 5. Effortlessly share lists or list items on Listly or via embeds on any post/page

 Authoring lists is tedious.
-Editing old posts to add omission/suggestions, corrections are worse.
+Editing old posts to add omissions/suggestions.
+Corrections are worse.
 Listly lets you update the content, without editing in WP admin, so nothing breaks.
 What's the cost of not updating?
-Does it say you aren listening?
+Does it say you aren't listening?
 Worse still the utility of your content decays over time.
 We call it list rot.

 **Benefits of leveraging Listly as a publishing or media platform for list posts:**

 1. Embed lists & create high traffic list posts on Wordpress & other blogging platforms
-2. Listly lists are responsive so your content looks great on mobile, tablets & desktops (it's not an iframe - width & height are dynamic based on available space & device constraints - embed in a page, post or a sidebar)
+2. Listly lists are "responsive" so your content looks great on mobile, tablets & desktops (it's not an iframe - width & height are dynamic, based on available space & device constraints - embed in a page, post or a sidebar)
 3. Custom shortcodes allow you to choose from multiple layouts & control list behaviour
 4. Metrics.
 Track where people view & engage with your lists.
 See who contributes & build an army of helpers
 5. Optionally lists can be hand curated into a custom curated order